ncbi/GeneSigNet/README.txt

 Output:  "Weight_Matrix_LUAD.csv" or "Weight_Matrix_BRCA.csv": (N_variables, N_variables) a dataframe representing relationship between
 variables and its non-zero entries in i-th row represents the weights of incoming effects on i-th variables from the other variables.
-Thus, The nonzero value in i-th row and j-th column represents the weight of effect on i-th variable from j-th variable
+Thus, The nonzero value in i-th row and j-th column represents the weight of effect on i-th variable from j-th variable (j-->i)

 Go to the directory where Construct_Network.py and Input Data are located.
 Then run Construct_Network.py as following